 - HealthMate Fitness Score – An estimate of V02 Max

-- Apple Watch V02 Max Accuracy estimates compare to Treadmill lab tests
+- Apple Watch V02 Max Accuracy estimates compared to Treadmill lab tests

 VO2 max can be improved through regular exercise.
 Anyone following a marathon training plan or cycling training plan and using a wearable may notice changes in their V02 max.
 The most effective for improving VO2 max is aerobic exercise, such as running, swimming, or cycling.
 Aerobic exercise helps to increase the size and efficiency of your heart and lungs, which allows you to use oxygen more efficiently during exercise.